-The hybrid future outlines the need for a hybrid, multi-cloud data architecture (known as Enterprise Data Cloud).
-Most (92%) ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.
+Around four inten (39%) ITDMs surveyed across the industry have reported an increase in spend across supporting changing work environments (e.g., hybrid working).
+There has also been an increased spend since the start of the pandemic in supporting digital transformation initiatives (51%), such as hybrid multi-cloud architecture, and data and analytics solutions.
+The hybrid future outlines the need for a hybrid, multi-cloud data architecture (known as True Hybrid Cloud).
+Most (88%) ITDMs agree that organizations that implement a hybrid architecture as part of its data strategy will gain a competitive advantage.

-Supported by a set of integrated capabilities, an Enterprise Data Cloud can help organizations navigate in the heterogeneous landscape.
+Supported by a set of integrated capabilities, a true hybrid platform can help organizations navigate in the heterogeneous landscape.
 However, there are several areas in which organizations could be doing more to get the most out of this: